FormMail.pl

 Form Processing

-• Parses any HTML form automatically
+• Parses any HTML form (text, textarea, select, checkbox, radio)

 • Required field validation

-• Custom success/error pages
+• Custom success/error redirect pages

 Email Options

-• Multiple recipients support
+• Multiple recipients (comma-separated)

-• Custom subject lines
+• Custom subject lines and reply-to addresses

-Form Configuration Fields
+Hidden Form Fields Reference

 Field Name Required Description